fairscape/fairscape.github.io/docs/getting-started/getting-started.md

 2. Find and click on "My First RO-Crate" in the list
 3. Explore the metadata, including:
    - Basic RO-Crate information
-   - Dataset metadata
+   - Dataset metadata and relationships
+   - Software details
+   - Computation provenance

 ## Next Steps

-Now that you've created and uploaded your first RO-Crate, you can:

-- Add more datasets and software to your RO-Crate
-- Register computations to track data transformations
-- Explore the schema creation and validation

 For more detailed information, check out: